 Before we could remove the cabinet we needed to disconnect the electrical from the garbage disposer, shut off the main water supply to the entire house and cut the PEX hot and cold water supply lines so they only extended a couple of inches above the cabinet floor (we saved these to re-attach later).
 We also cut the PVC pipe for the garbage disposer and vent and saved it because we reused that later as well.
 We disconnected the dishwasher hoses that connected to the water supply and the garbage disposal.

 At this point, we were able to lift the cabinet out of place.

 Because we would need to re-create the holes for the plumbing in the new cabinet, we used a piece of paper and created a template from our old cabinet showing where our holes would need to be drilled.
-We used that template to cut new holes in the new cabinet using a large hole saw bit in the sizes of the various pipes that needed to be placed into the cabinet.
+We used that template to cut new holes in the new cabinet using a large hole saw bit in the sizes matching the various pipes that needed to be placed in the cabinet.

 With the holes cut in the new cabinet to accommodate our plumbing, we carefully set the new cabinet in place.

 We removed the screws from the adjoining cabinets that went into the wall which gave us three movable cabinets.
 We connected all three cabinets together so that the face of the cabinets were flush with each other.
 We used a few shims in order to level the cabinets against the wall.
 We made sure the cabinets were level and then we screwed the three cabinets back into the studs of the wall.